Industries

 Additive Engineering is backed by a group of professionals experienced in working with bespoke 3D printed implants for procedures including dental implant fixtures, bone loss, craniomaxillofacial (CMF), orthopaedic, hand / wrist / ankle surgeries, custom prosthesis and reconstructions for jaw joint osteoarthritis, trauma and cancer patients.

-Advantages of 3D printed implants
+Advantages of 3D printing titanium dental implants

 Benefits of utilising 3D printing implants tailored to individual patients include: